-The ALLY network aims to create a more diverse and inclusive culture by promoting greater awareness of, and support for, gay, lesbian, bisexual, transgender and intersex (GLBTI) staff and students.
+The ALLY network aims to create a more diverse and inclusive culture by promoting greater awareness of, and support for, LGBTIQ (Lesbian, Gay, Bisexual, Trans, Intersex, Queer and/or Questioning) staff and students at ECU.

-ALLYs are sensitive toward and have an understanding of GLBTI people and their issues.
-An ALLY affirms the experience and rights of GLBTI persons and chooses to challenge the homophobic values of others in a variety of ways including by individual example and personal awareness.
+ALLIES are sensitive toward and have an understanding of LGBTIQ people and matters that are relevant to them.
+An ALLY affirms the experiences and rights of LGBTIQ people and chooses to challenge discriminatory behaviours in a variety of ways including by individual example and personal awareness.

-ALLYs are not identified as being heterosexual or GLBTI and represent the entire ECU community.
+ALLYs are not identified as being heterosexual or LGBTIQ and represent the entire ECU community.

 Please leave a comment about your rating so we can better understand how we might improve the page.